carriercomm/Neophytos/README.md

     dir       reject      ^test$
     any       accept      .*

+This would be located in a file of your choice in naming.
+For this example let us pretend it was saved under `test-filter` located in the working directory of the client.
+You load this file you would issue the option `--filter-file=test-filter`.
+Notice the filename comes after the equal sign.
+You can also specify relative and absolute paths such as `/home/dave/myfilters/onlysource` or `../myfilters/nomedia`.

+Each line is a filter rule.
+You can insert tabs or spaces between the elements of a filter rule.
+The filter rule has three elements.
+The first is the type of rule, the second is what to do if it matches, and the third is the regular expression (pattern) to do the matching with.
+The tabs and spaces do not have to be the same on each rule however it may look nicer and be easier to read if you do maintain equal spacing.

-This will accept all files and directories _except any named `test`.
+That filter will accept all files and directories _except_ any directory named `test`.
 To do this the filter is executed from top to bottom for each file and directory.
 It first evaluates `dir reject ^test$`.
 If this rule matches it rejects it.
 But, for it to even evaluate it has to be a `dir`.
 If it was a file it woud just skip down to the next line.
 So essentially each rule is evaluated and if it matches it either accepts or rejects.
 You can make rules for `dir`, `file`, `path`, or `any`.
-When a file or directory is tested only the top level portion of the path is used.
+When a file or dires orctory is tested only the top level portion of the path is used.
 For example for `/home/dave/test/apple.png` only `apple.png` is checked _except if you use the `path` type.
 The `path` type checks the entire path.